 Elongation after download can be avoided by working with the same initial image scaled in height X4 and following the same process, saving and using the repeat on the far right.
 The same separation was achieved using other methods in the post on fantasy fair isle.

 Possible DBJ settings on Brother machines using the elongated final repeat are shown in this grab, part of the post.
 EOR refers to a repeat that would require double length after the download, the same machine settings apply to any image created in a double-length format prior to download.
 Are punchcard knitters left out?
 In the post on the color separation used for the KRC equivalent separation for a punchcard two results were presented, the full card and the starting design shown with the color reversed repeat of the above.
 The process begins with obtaining the double-length separation after saving the last file on the right as png discard any files still open.
 Open the saved png and process it the same way, changing the ground Save the last file as png.
 Punchcard knitters would need to tile the fileX4 in width and in height X2 but the final repeat appears different than that in the punchcard post, the proof of success or failure is in the knitting.
-If the swatch is knit on electronic, the first preselection row is made from left to right, as it would be if using the built-in color separation.
+If the swatch is knit on electronic models, the first preselection row is made from left to right, as it would be if using the built-in color separation.
 The main bed for this fabric after the preselection row is set to slip in both directions, the ribber, using an even number of needles, is also set to slip in both directions with lili buttons.
 The 8X32 png The result from repeating it twice indicates the separation indeed works.
 When a color separation is downloaded it is used as one would a fair isle.
 If the motif is representational and direction on the knit side matters, any repeats may have to be mirrored horizontally if they are automatically reversed by either your software prior to download or your machine model after it.

 There has been renewed interest in the MK FB group on drop stitch lace recently.
 I plan to address using this repeat in a future post on knitting the fabric using img2track.
 The 16X72 double-length png A quicker matching result: